Yichieh0/OFDM_Implemented_by_HLS/README.md

 6. Channel Model : Multipath (3-tap,6-tap) with Gaussian random
 7. Total Data Size : (32x32)x7=7168 pixels
 8. Platform : U50.
-(The whole system can be easily extend to other design )
+(The whole system can be easily extended to other design through modified the parameters in myfix4_dataflow_final/src/data_path.hpp)

 ### 。SYNTH Results